Least Squares Estimation of a Quasiconvex Regression Function: Introduction

-In the above example, the Nadaraya-Watson estimator clearly overfits the data.
-However, it shows an overall increasing trend and its input requirement sets are approximately convex.
-Moreover, the existing shape constrained estimators do not adequately incorporate the known shape of the nonparametric function (e.g., the monotonic estimators) or impose additional stronger conditions (e.g., the monotonic and concave or $S$-shape estimators).
-This motivates us to propose an estimator that satisfies two most basic assumptions about production functions~\eqref{eq:monotone_axiom} and~\eqref{eq:convex_axiom} without enforcing any additional structure.
+In between these two extremes lie many shape constrained estimators.
+Semiparametric shape constrained models such as the monotone or convex single index models \citep{2017arXiv170800145K,balabdaoui2016least,score} model the observation $Y$ as a univariate monotone or convex transform of a linear transformation of the covariates, rather than a multivariate shape-constrained transform of the entire set of covariates, which may not be realistic for many practical applications.
+Moreover, these shape-constrained single-index models are not guaranteed to satisfy assumptions~\eqref{eq:monotone_axiom} and~\eqref{eq:convex_axiom}, and consequently, cannot be applied to our framework.
+Several nonparametric methods for estimating multivariate monotone functions \cite{wu2015penalized,chernozhukov2009improving,ChatterjeeAOS1324,han,DengZhang} involving constrained/penalized nonparametric least squares, rearrangement, and block estimators have been developed in the last few years.
+These estimators satisfy~\eqref{eq:monotone_axiom} but do not have convex input requirement sets.
+The monotonic and concave estimators in ~\cite{seijosen,kuosmanen2008representation,lim2012consistency,blanchet2019multivariate} and the recently proposed $S$-shape estimator~\citep{yagi2017SShape} will satisfy~\eqref{eq:monotone_axiom} and~\eqref{eq:convex_axiom}.
+However, these estimators are based on further restrictive and unjustified assumptions about the production function, which are not necessary in our framework.
+Monotonicity and convex input requirement sets arise naturally in many real life examples, and existing estimators can be unsatisfactory; see Section~\ref{sec:real_data} for more details on the Japanese production data.
+In most such examples the existing shape constrained estimators do not adequately incorporate the known shape of the nonparametric function (e.g., the monotonic estimators) or impose additional stronger conditions (e.g., the monotonic and concave or $S$-shape estimators) This motivates us to propose an estimator that satisfies two most basic assumptions about production functions~\eqref{eq:monotone_axiom} and~\eqref{eq:convex_axiom} without enforcing \textit{any additional structure}.